 Stop in to peruse the gallery, or sign up for a workshop and walk away with your own glass creation.
 Open M-F 9-5, Sat.
 11-5.

-EAT: Firefly Café, Boyertown.
-Progressive little Boyertown recently welcomed this cute new Vegan restaurant where even omnivores can dine contentedly.
-The Vegan Pulled Pork Sandwich ($12) made with Jackfruit, is strangely like the real deal, but you’ll also find Vegan Mac and “Cheese” of the day, Vegie Burgers, and many other non-meat choices on the menu.
+Even omnivores can dine contentedly at this cute Vegan restaurant.
+The Vegan Pulled Pork Sandwich ($12) made with Jackfruit, is strangely like the real deal.
+But you’ll also find Vegan Mac and “Cheese” of the day, Vegie Burgers, and many other non-meat choices on the menu.

 STAY: Twin Turrets Inn, Boyertown.
-Owned by Mayor, Marianne Deery, this ten room downtown Victorian Inn is as homey and comfy as it get – with a bit of turn of last century grandeur.
+Owned by Mayor, Marianne Deery, this ten room downtown Victorian Inn is as homey and comfy as it gets.
+Plus, of course, with a bit of turn of last century grandeur.
 Rates $124-$154 include breakfast.